 What is De-Streaming?

 De-streaming is an educational approach that supports the achievement of equitable outcomes for every learner.
 This means that students will not select from Academic or Applied streams when choosing their courses in Grade 9.
 Most students entering Grade 9 will be taking courses designed for all learners.
 More students will be empowered to pursue the futures they want, with doors open to all post-secondary options, including apprenticeship, college, university and the workplace.
-Currently, grade 9 math (MTH 1W) and science (SNC 1W) are de-streamed.
+Currently, grade 9 math (MTH 1W), science (SNC 1W) and English (ENL 1W) are de-streamed.